 The problem with that approach is that people got tired of your interruption-based channels.

-And they’ve been fed up with the way you market your IT services for a while – you just weren’t listening!
+And they’ve been fed up with how you market your IT services for a while – you weren’t listening!

 The Old-School Marketing Playbook is Broken